 UPDATE 5/21/17 – I received an email from a reader that has pointed out a location that might possible be Randy’s mom’s car near the Erwin’s home where he was last seen.
 The location is where Randy went to a party before he disappeared.
 If you look at the photo on the left you can see a grayish object.
 Is that Randy mom’s car that he drove to the house?
-Carol Incitti was using Goggle Earth to look at the address and she wonders if it is.
+Carol Incitti was using Goggle Earth to look at the address in Linwwood, KS, and she wonders if it is.
 “There is something metallic in the woods near where the house.
 It appears to be about the size of a car.”
 The information has been passed to the authorities.
 Hopefully, they will be able to check this information.

 Also, below two more photos of Linwood.
 Seems to be something in the woods.
 Is it a car?

 Click here to read another story about Randy.

 Original Story: Over the last couple of years I have seen an increase of missing people being found after decades of being missing.
 DNA has been allowing officials to identify many John and Jane Does, some that have been laying in a box for decades at the police department waiting for someone to identify them, like Cynthia Day, that was identified after 23 years.
 Also, I have seen many more cold-cases are being reinvestigated by authorities and those cases are ended up on television, largely because of the Investigation Discovery channel.
 Then there are the stories of people being found in water still in their cars after decades of missing.
 I am wondering if it is possible that this is what happened to Randy Leach.
 Mostly because his car has never been found and in the cases of missing people found in water, their cars were never found, because they were in the water.